GlobetrotterG/mega-man-memory-game/README.md

 ## Flips

-* The number of flips feature was included to in order for the user to assess the number of flips they've made within 60 seconds.
+* The number of flips feature was included in order for the user to assess the number of flips they've made within 60 seconds.
 * It's a fun feature to add as it challenges the user.

 ## Music On/Off